 About Thomas Goetz

 I’m Thomas Goetz, author of The Decision Tree blog and of the book, The Decision Tree: Taking Control of Your Health in the New Era of Personalized Medicine (which you can order here).
-I have a new book, The Remedy, coming out in the fall of 2013.
-For 11 years, I helped run WIRED magazine.
+I have a new book, The Remedy, coming out in the Spring of 2014.
+For nearly 12 years, I helped run WIRED magazine.

 You can email me at Tgoetz AT me dot com.